vishvAsa/kalpAntaram/kANe/v3/0/Chronological_Table.md

 Panini.
 300 B, C, - 100 A, D. - Arthaśāstra of Kautilya.
 150 B.C. - The Mahābhāṣya of Patañjali.
 200 B. C. — 100 A. D. – Manusmști.
 100 A. D. - 300 A. D. - Yajñavalkyasmṛti.
 100 A. D. - 300 A. D. - Viṣṇudharmasūtra.
 100 A. D. — 400 A. D. - Nāradasmrti.
 200 A. D. -- 500 A, D. - Sabara, com. of Jaimini.
 300 A. D. - 500 A. D. - Byhaspatismști on Vyavahāra (not yet

 found.
 Extracts translated in S. B. E. vol. 33 ).
-300 A. D. - 600 A, D. --- Some of the extant Purānas, such as
+300 A. D. - 600 A, D. --- Some of the extant Purāṇas, such as

 Vāyu, Viṇpu, Mārkandeya, Matsya, Kūrma.